luchiansienna/BookCatalogApp/README.md

 If you hit GET on /book endpoint you will be able to get the ids of the authors or the publisher for referencing them in future POSTs or PUTs.

-Then you can go ahead and copy the fetched JSON with the corresponding added book , that also contains the ids registered in the database.
+Then you can go ahead and copy the fetched JSON that contains info about the just added book , that also contains the ids of the entities registered in the database.

 A PUT on the /book endpoint with the copied JSON with some additional changes will update the book and it list of authors.

 Books can be deleted as well on the /book endpoint and all books with the corresponding links will be removed, but the related authors and publisher will remain in place